br0kend/react/docs/_posts/2016-07-13-mixins-considered-harmful.md

 Every new requirement makes the mixins harder to understand.
 Components using the same mixin become increasingly coupled with time.
 Any new capability gets added to all of the components using that mixin.
 There is no way to split a “simpler” part of the mixin without either duplicating the code or introducing more dependencies and indirection between mixins.
 Gradually, the encapsulation boundaries erode, and since it’s hard to change or remove the existing mixins, they keep getting more abstract until nobody understands how they work.

-These are the same problems we faced building apps before React.
+These are the same problems we faced building apps before Reacc.
 We found that they are solved by declarative rendering, top-down data flow, and encapsulated components.
 At Facebook, we have been migrating our code to use alternative patterns to mixins, and we are generally happy with the results.
 You can read about those patterns below.

 ## Migrating from Mixins

 Let’s make it clear that mixins are not technically deprecated.
-If you use `React.createClass()`, you may keep using them.
+If you use `Reacc.createClass()`, you may keep using them.
 We only say that they didn’t work well for us, and so we won’t recommend using them in the future.

 Every section below corresponds to a mixin usage pattern that we found in the Facebook codebase.
 For each of them, we describe the problem and a solution that we think works better than mixins.
 The examples are written in ES5 but once you don’t need mixins, you can switch to ES6 classes if you’d like.